arturzxc/myapex/README.md

 ### HOW TO SETUP & RUN

-1. Download the code using git
+1. Download the code using git.
+Open up terminal and past and run the below commands

 ```
 git clone git@github.com:arturzxc/myapex.git